 To make collaborative learning effective we need to:

 So, what do you need to set the stage for effective collaboration?
 You need to make sure you have designed interactions, a strong facilitator, and managed expectations.

 We need to design for the collaborative experience so that exercises are built with a set of roles in mind.

 For example, let's say there are five different tasks that have to be accomplished.
 This means that you would want to build a group of five for your collaborative problem-solving approach.
 You don't want to have more people than that because any additional people won't have a task and, as such, probably wouldn't be as engaged in the learning experience.

 Beware!
 Don't fall into the trap of trying to collaborate 'just because.'
 So many technologies are invading our lives that it is starting to feel strange when we aren’t tweeting, posting, or participating in group work.
 In this age of interconnectedness, people wave the banner of collaboration regularly.
 However, collaboration is often seen as the desired outcome, and we focus on this engagement strategy rather than the TRUE learning outcomes.
-For more on this, check out WHEN DOES COLLABORATION ADD VALUE IN THE VIRTUAL CLASSROOM?
+For more on this, check out Use Interaction & Collaboration to Maximize Engagement in the Virtual Classroom)

 The Facilitator as Learning Leader

 The facilitator in a virtual classroom needs to be a true learning leader and not just someone who gives direction.
 He or she has to model behaviors, recognize when recommendations or suggestions are appropriate and help guide those collaborative problem-solving groups along so they can learn by doing.

 This really boils down to creating a learner-centered environment by balancing a constructivist, self-directed approach against a highly structured approach.
 You want to give people the freedom to learn the best way they can from the problem-based learning experience while at the same time guiding them along so they develop real domain expertise.